 Philosophy means love of wisdom.
 In Saros, we think it is an approach to understanding our world and ourselves.
-Philosophy can be both abstract and practical.

 Organization of experience is necessary because only then can we begin to appreciate its meaning and to act appropriately.
 We have already organized our everyday experience - when we sense heat we take our fingers off the stove - but as we begin to explore a bigger world, we need guidelines.